 To record and validate transactions, a process called “mining“ occurs.
 Data recorded on the blockchain will exist on a “public ledger” that cannot be destroyed, altered, or hidden.

 Because of these properties, blockchain enables significantly increased transparency for transactional activity.
-In other words, there’s an open, traceable record of transactions that are easily accessible and, ideally, easy to verify.
+In other words, there’s an open, traceble record of transactions that are easily accessible and, ideally, easy to verify.

 The ability to create verifiable, transparent data records have many promising applications like preventing identity theft or securing elections via blockchain protocols.
 Perhaps you are familiar with one application that is already in use today: cryptocurrency.

 Cryptocurrency, like Bitcoin or Ethereum, is a digital form of money that can be used to buy goods and services like any other currency.
-Unlike government-issued money, such as paper dollars and coins, cryptocurrency can only exist in a digital wallet.
+Unlike government-issued money, such as paper dollars and coins, cryptocurrency is entirely virtual.

-When we put all of these concepts together, we arrive at how non-fungible tokens or NFTs work and exactly why they have value as an asset.
-Non-fungible tokens are a digital representation of an underlying asset that is limited in supply, unique, subjectively valuable, and easily authenticated because of blockchain technology.
+When we put all of these concepts together, we arrive at how NFTs work and exactly why they have value as an asset.
+NFTs are a digital representation of an underlying asset that is limited in supply, unique, subjectively valuable, and easily authenticated because of blockchain technology.
 Because the market moves so fast, it’s difficult to work out which genres are trending and which NFTs will one day become the most expensive.

 Here are a few examples of how NFTs are taking shape in real, highly-liquid marketplaces.

-The CryptoKitties game is an example of a game that introduced the concept of NFTs to the general public.
-Developers created the game in 2017 as an attempt to teach users about how non-fungible tokens work.
+In 2017, the CryptoKitties game introduced the concept of NFTs to the general public when a group of developers wanted a way to teach users about how non-fungible tokens work.

-The game allows users to purchase and sell digital “cats” with Ethereum crypto-currency.
+The game allows users to purchase and sell digital “cats” with Ethereum.
 Users can also breed cats and sell rare offspring at a profit.
-Each CryptoKitty is unique and possesses special “cattributes” that present based on the digital genome programmed into the game’s protocols.
+Each CryptoKitty is unique and possesses special “cattributes” that reflect the digital genome programmed into the game’s protocols.

 NBA Top Shot

-Entities like the NBA are capitalizing on blockchain trading cards, or NFTs, as an additional income stream.
-If you head over to the NBA Top Shot beta website, you’ll see various sports highlight clips, known as NBA Top Shot moments, going for tens of thousands and even hundreds of thousands of dollars.
-This project is also spear-headed by Dapper Labs, the creators of the CryptoKitties game.
+Organizations like the NBA are capitalizing on blockchain trading cards, or NFTs, as an additional income stream.
+The NBA Top Shot website has various sports highlight clips, known as NBA Top Shot moments, going for tens of thousands and even hundreds of thousands of dollars.
+This project is also spearheaded by Dapper Labs, the maker of the CryptoKitties game.

 Authenticity, scarcity, and subjective value of NFTs